-Like wine, the coffee-growing regions of Colombia matter.
-You can trust a wine from Burgundy or Bordeaux, just like you can trust coffee from Tolima or Quindío of Antioquia.
-Again like wine, the specific farm coffee might come from makes a difference.
+Like wine, the Colombian coffee regions matter.
+You can trust a wine from Burgundy or Bordeaux, just like you can trust coffee from Tolima or Quindío or Antioquia.
+Again like wine, the specific farm makes a difference.

 Its manager, Juan Carlos Ortega, is a fourth-generation coffee farmer who applies the strictest environmental and human rights standards to his coffee farm, especially since picking coffee is a backbreaking job that requires fighting through thick plants and reaching high up for the coveted beans.